hasti123/IoTBathroomMonitor/README.md

 Dashboard with multiple bathrooms
 If someone has been in there for more than 2 minutes create a status of yellow or 'danger' for a minute after departure.
+Add ability to 'reserve' a bathroom, if the door does not close within 1 minute of reservation then it will be set back to open unless taken by someone else Add bathroom status lights, in case someone reserves it and another person doesn't have a chance to check online interface.

 Release 2:
 ????
 Mobile app????